monyhar/monyhar/monyhar/docs/ios/build_instructions.md

 files; instead see the procedures for [working with files](working_with_files.md).

-If you have problems building, join us in `#chromium` on `irc.freenode.net` and ask there.
-As mentioned above, be sure that the [waterfall](https://build.chromium.org/buildbot/waterfall/) is green and the tree is open before checking out.
+If you have problems building, join us in `#monyhar` on `irc.freenode.net` and ask there.
+As mentioned above, be sure that the [waterfall](https://build.monyhar.org/buildbot/waterfall/) is green and the tree is open before checking out.
 This will increase your chances of success.

 ### Debugging